bioperl/bioperl.github.io/howtos/Beginners.md

 $prot_obj = $seq_object->translate(-orf => 1);
 ```

-Most of the codon tables, including the default codon table NCBI "Standard", have initiation codons in addition to ATG.
-To tell `translate()` to use only ATG or atg as the initiation codon set -start to "atg":
+Most of the codon tables, including the default codon table NCBI *Standard*, have initiation codons in addition to ATG.
+To tell `translate()` to use only *ATG* or *atg* as the initiation codon set -start to `atg`:

 ```perl
 $prot_obj = $seq_object->translate( -orf => 1, -start => "atg" );
 ```

-The -start argument only applies when -orf is set to 1.
+The `-start` argument only applies when `-orf` is set to 1.

 Last trick.
-By default `translate()` will translate the termination codon to some special character (the default is \*, but this can be reset using the -terminator argument).
+By default `translate()` will translate the termination codon to some special character (the default is `*`, but this can be reset using the `-terminator` argument).

-When -complete is set to 1 this character is removed.
+When `-complete` is set to 1 this character is removed.
 So, with this:

 ```perl
 $prot_obj = $seq_object->translate(-orf => 1, -complete => 1);
 ```

-the sequence '''tttttatgccctaggggg''' will be translated to '''MP''', not '''MP\*'''.
+the sequence *tttttatgccctaggggg* will be translated to `MP`, not `MP*`.

-See and for more information on translation.
+See [Bio::Tools::CodonTable](http://search.cpan.org/search?query= Bio::Tools::CodonTable) and [Bio::PrimarySeqI](http://search.cpan.org/search?query= Bio::PrimarySeqI) for more information on translation.

 ### Obtaining basic sequence statistics

 In addition to the methods directly available in the Seq object, Bioperl provides various helper objects to determine additional information about a sequence.
-For example, object provides methods for obtaining the molecular weight of the sequence as well the number of occurrences of each of the component residues (bases for a nucleic acid or amino acids for a protein.)
+For example, the [Bio::Tools::SeqStats](http://search.cpan.org/search?query= Bio::Tools::SeqStats) object provides methods for obtaining the molecular weight of the sequence as well the number of occurrences of each of the component residues (bases for a nucleic acid or amino acids for a protein.)
 For nucleic acids, also returns counts of the number of codons used.
 For example:

 ```perl
 use Bio::Tools::SeqStats;